 Redeeming Membership Rewards points

 Amex does not have its own merchandise catalogue, where points can be exchanged for consumer goods.
 However, this does not limit the ways in which points can be redeemed, and it’s possible that not having a catalogue keeps costs down and improves the redemption benefits.
 This is what you can do with your points:

 Most of these redemption methods come with a ‘Points + Pay’ option if you need to redeem before you have accumulated enough points – use points for part of the payment and cash for the rest.

 You get what you pay for

-With an annual fee of $109 p.a., plus $79 p.a. for each supplementary card, this isn’t exactly the cheapest card around.
+With an annual fee of $109 p.a., plus $79 p.a. for each additional card, this isn’t exactly the cheapest card around.
 And you’ll need to add a further $80 a year if you want to participate in the rewards program.
 (But it’s well worth opting in, since you only need to spend $10,667 per year to recover the program fee in retail gift cards, and every point after that is free.)

 So you’re paying $109 per year for up to 51 days of credit per month, some useful insurance cover, the option to make it a rewards card if you wish (for a total annual fee of $189 per year), and a package tailored for business and tax purposes.